Block on Trump's Asylum Ban Upheld by Supreme Court

 In many states, wearing headphones while operating a motor vehicle is completely illegal in all circumstances.
 Those states are:

 In these states, driving with headphones in could even lead to criminal charges.
 It's possible to be charged with negligent driving or distracted driving if a police officer sees you wearing headphones.

 One state -- Arizona -- makes driving with headphones illegal only for school bus drivers and people who transport children for licensed child-care facilities, according to AAA.

 Other states make it illegal to drive with headphones in general -- but provide exceptions, such as:

-There are some other exceptions -- such as for emergency responders, refuse collectors, and highway and construction workers.
-If you're worried about being charged with a violation or even a crime, consult a criminal defense attorney in your area who can answer questions and help protect your rights.
+If you're worried about being charged with a traffic violation or a crime, talk to a criminal defense attorney in your area who can answer questions and help protect your rights.

 Thirty-two states and the District of Columbia have no laws against the use of headphones or earbuds while driving, according to AAA.
 Those states are: